EwoutH/urban-self-driving-effects/paper/paper.md

 The mode with the lowest comfort-adjusted perceived cost is chosen.

 ### 7.3 Traffic Simulation
 The traffic simulation uses [UXsim](https://arxiv.org/abs/2309.17114), a mesoscopic traffic simulator that implements a version of [Newell's simplified car-following model](https://doi.org/10.1016/S0191-2615(00)00044-8).
+This model represents traffic flow as a kinematic wave, a state between microscopic (individual vehicle) and macroscopic (flow-based) modeling, providing computational efficiency while maintaining key traffic dynamics and the ability to measure traffic and congestion on a link or area level.

 The driving behavior of a platoon consisting of $\Delta n$ vehicles in a link is expressed as:

 $X(t + \Delta t, n) = \min\{X(t, n) + u\Delta t, X(t + \Delta t - \tau \Delta n, n - \Delta n) - \delta\Delta n\}$

 where $X(t, n)$ denotes the position of platoon $n$ at time $t$, $\Delta t$ denotes the simulation time step width, $u$ denotes free-flow speed of the link, and $\delta$ denotes jam spacing of the link.
+This equation represents vehicles traveling at free-flow speed when unconstrained, while maintaining safe following distances when in congestion.

+Traffic behavior at intersections is handled by the [incremental node model](https://doi.org/10.1016/j.trb.2011.03.001), which resolves conflicts between competing flows by processing vehicles sequentially based on predefined merge priorities.
+This approach maintains consistency with the kinematic wave model while efficiently managing complex intersection dynamics.
+The OpenStreetMap data didn't contain explicit intersection information, merge priorities were left at their default values, giving each incoming lane equal priority.

 For route choice, UXsim employs a [Dynamic User Optimum](https://doi.org/10.1016/S0191-2615(00)00005-9) (DUO) model with stochasticity and delay.
 The attractiveness $B^{z,i}_o$ of link $o$ for vehicles with destination $z$ at time step $i$ is updated as:

 $B^{z,i}_o = (1 - \lambda)B^{z,i-\Delta i_B}_o + \lambda b^{z,i}_o$

 where $\lambda$ is a weight parameter and $b^{z,i}_o$ indicates whether link $o$ is on the shortest path to destination $z$.
+This formulation allows vehicles to gradually adapt their routes based on evolving traffic conditions, rather than instantly responding to changes in travel times.

-Road types were differentiated through jam density parameters based on their hierarchy, with motorways having lower jam densities (0.14 vehicles/meter/lane) than local streets (0.20 vehicles/meter/lane), reflecting different headway requirements at different speeds.
-The [incremental node model](https://doi.org/10.1016/j.trb.2011.03.001) handles intersections, managing merging and diverging traffic flows consistently with the kinematic wave model.
+Road characteristics are captured through differentiated jam density parameters based on road hierarchy, with motorways having lower jam densities (0.14 vehicles/meter/lane) than local streets (0.20 vehicles/meter/lane).
+This reflects the different spacing requirements at different operational speeds and road types.
+Each link's behavior is governed by a triangular fundamental diagram that relates traffic flow to density, characterized by the free-flow speed, jam density, and resulting capacity.

 The model uses a hybrid simulation approach: Mesa's discrete event simulation manages agent decisions and scheduling, while UXsim handles continuous traffic flow dynamics.
 Synchronization between the two systems occurs at 5-minute intervals, where agents make mode choices based on current network conditions, new vehicle trips are added to UXsim, traffic flow is simulated, and the updated network conditions inform future agent decisions.
-Network performance data is collected at 15-minute intervals using UXsim's area-based analysis capabilities.
+Network performance data is collected at 15-minute intervals using UXsim's area-based analysis capabilities, allowing for evaluation of both localized congestion effects and network-wide performance metrics.

 #### 7.4 Parking
 Parking is modeled by tracking the number of parked vehicles in each MRDH region: